 A barista can also use extra foam to sculpt shapes to create 3-dimensional latte art.
 Flavored syrup or powders can also be used to detail the designs.

 There are many different methods and variations for making and serving lattes.
 Here are some you might come across:

 - Hot lattes are often served in a mug on top of a saucer, with a napkin placed between both dishes, to offer a barrier between the hand and the hot mug.

 - Latte art, of course, is a particularly popular choice of baristas when serving lattes both for here or to-go without a lid, so the ‘art’ can be seen and enjoyed by the customer.

 - Cold, iced lattes are sometimes served unstirred.
 In doing so, the milk and coffee continue to appear somewhat separated, offering a visually appealing pattern to the beverage.

 It is increasingly popular, especially in the United States, for flavorings to be added to lattes to suit the taste of the drinker.
 Both sweetened and sugar-free syrups are common additions.
-Popular flavors include chocolate (for a mocha latte), vanilla, caramel, and hazelnut.
-Some latte drinkers even prefer a combination of flavors, such as a delicious peppermint mocha latte.

 Best Time to Enjoy a Latte